How to find long-lost passwords in your clipboard history

 The signing key I generated in Bitwarden must still be in my clipboard history!
 But how do I find it?

-Paste allows fuzzy search for all my clipboard history, which works okay.
+Paste has fuzzy search to find items in my clipboard history, which works pretty well.
 But of course it can’t be used to find an unknown string, so I needed a different approach.
 I knew when the key was generated, thanks to the creation date of the entry in Bitwarden, but manually scrolling through thousands of items I had copied in the past months was not an option.
 There has to be another way, right?

 # Searching the data